Asymptotic slopes of the Aubin-Yau functional and calculation of the Donaldson-Futaki invariant: Introduction

 In this article we consider certain special one-parameter degenerations of the \kahler class along which the energy functionals restrict to become convex functions.
-Along these directions, the relevant energy functionals have an asymptotic slope that is related to algebraic stability invariants, and determines the properness of the energy.
+Along these directions, the relevant energy functionals have asymptotic slopes that are related to algebraic stability invariants, and determine the properness of the energy.
 For instance, the existence of a degeneration along which the asymptotic slope is negative is an obstruction to the existence of a minimizer for the functional.
 Asymptotics of energy functionals are also of considerable interest in the study of partition functions over Bergman metrics \cite{KZ}.
-The aim of this article is to establish the asymptotics of the Aubin-Yau functional, and express its asymptotic slope as an explicit formula in terms of the data of a test configuration by means of analysis of singular integrals.
-As a result, we obtain a way of checking the Chow-Mumford stability of a variety.
+The aim of this article is to establish the asymptotics of the Aubin-Yau functional, and express its asymptotic slopes as an explicit formula in terms of the data of test configurations by means of analysis of singular integrals.
+As a result, we obtain a way of checking the Chow-Mumford or $K$-stability of a variety.

 Let $(X,\omega_0)$ be a \kahler manifold of complex dimension $n$ with reference \kahler metric $\omega_0$, $\omega_\phi = \omega_0 + \frac{\sqrt{-1}}{2\pi}\ddbar \phi$, $Ric(\omega_0)=-\frac{\sqrt{-1}}{2\pi}\log \omega_0^n$ the Ricci form of $\omega_0$, and $V = \int_X \omega_0^n$.
 The functionals described below are defined on the space of \kahler potentials